Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

 \subsection{Cosmological Simulations}

+Barred galaxies in cosmological simulations of galaxy formation continue to be in conflict with observations by producing bars which rotate too slowly \citep{2017MNRAS.469.1054A, 2019MNRAS.483.2721P, 2021AA...650L..16F, 2022ApJ...940...61F}.\footnote{Though see \citet{2022ApJ...940...61F} who argue bars have consistent pattern speeds with observations, but are too short.} These works examine bars in EAGLE \citep{2015MNRAS.450.1937C, 2015MNRAS.446..521S}, Illustris \citep{2014Natur.509..177V, 2014MNRAS.444.1518V}, and Illustris TNG50 \citep{2019MNRAS.490.3196P, 2019MNRAS.490.3234N}. \citet{2015PASJ...67...63O} describe cosmological zoom simulations of two barred Milky Way-like galaxies that both slow down over time.
+As pointed out by \citet{2010ApJ...719.1470V}, the gas fraction cutoff for the stable pattern speed regime increases with lower softening lengths. \citet{2015PASJ...67...63O} use softening lengths larger than ours by about a factor of $6$.
+This highlights the importance of future work exploring precisely when barred galaxies ought to be in the stable regime.

+\citet{2021AA...650L..16F} explored the evolution of bars in the Auriga cosmological zoom simulations \citep{2017MNRAS.467..179G}.
+They find \Rot{} values consistent with observations.
+Furthermore, their pattern speed evolution shows some apparent periods of stability (see their Fig.~B1).
+One galaxy, Au26, appears to even transition from the stable pattern speed regime to the slowing down regime at a lookback time of $\sim1.8\,\textrm{Gyr}$.

-Barred galaxies in cosmological simulations of galaxy formation continue to be in conflict with observations by producing bars which rotate too slowly \citep{2017MNRAS.469.1054A, 2019MNRAS.483.2721P, 2021AA...650L..16F}.
-However, the pattern speeds of bars in both cosmological simulations and the real universe can be affected by environmental processes not included in our simulation -- e.g., satellite infall \citep{2011Natur.477..301P}, non-sphericity \citep{2013MNRAS.429.1949A}, rotation in the dark matter halo \citep{2013MNRAS.434.1287S, 2014ApJ...783L..18L, 2018MNRAS.476.1331C, 2019MNRAS.488.5788C}, or perhaps even the gaseous circumgalactic medium.
+Furthermore, the pattern speeds of bars in both cosmological simulations and the real universe can be affected by environmental processes not included in our simulation -- e.g., satellite infall \citep{2011Natur.477..301P}, non-sphericity \citep{2013MNRAS.429.1949A}, rotation in the dark matter halo \citep{2013MNRAS.434.1287S, 2014ApJ...783L..18L, 2018MNRAS.476.1331C, 2019MNRAS.488.5788C}, or perhaps even the gaseous circumgalactic medium.
 Naturally, extending our present work to account for such effects is a crucial next step in understanding the formation and evolution of galactic bars.
 We are presently engaged in such an exploration.